chrislarson/autonomous-delivery-bot/writings/progress/progress.typ

 = System Integration:
 // What is your high-level integration plan?

 We worked as a team to assemble our robot's chassis and prototype mechatronic system.
 We are working in parallel on our robot's software modules.
 To simplify integration, we use Docker containers to ensure environment compatibility and a GitHub branch/pull/merge workflow to manage our codebase.
-During April, as a team, we will integrate the software modules with our mechatronic system, troubleshoot, and tune our robot.
+During April, we will work together as a team to first integrate our software modules (running on Nvidia Jetson) with our mechatronic system (controlled on Arduino Uno), and then to implement our motion controller.
+We will assign debugging tasks individually as necessary.
+We intend to have a working product by 4/24 and one week to refine/optimize.

 // ====================
 // Part 2: Programmatic